Wet'n'Wild Gold Coast

 Wet'n'Wild Gold Coast is a water park situated in Oxenford, Gold Coast, Queensland, Australia, owned and operated by Village Roadshow Theme Parks.
 In 2019, the park received 1,120,000 visitors making it the most visited water park in Australia and the 19th most visited water park in the world.
 Wet'n'Wild Gold Coast is located adjacent to Warner Bros.
 Movie World, a movie-related park also owned by Village Roadshow Theme Parks.
-The park remains open all year with all of the pools and slides heated during the winter months.
+The park remains open all year with some seasonal ride closures and maintenance periods in winter.
 It is one of several water parks operating under the Wet'n'Wild brand globally.

 History

 The original park, called Cade's County was the brainchild of Colin Herringe.
 The concept of Cade's County WaterPark was conceived after years of researching hundreds of other waterparks around the world.
 Many of the original pools and slides were improvements on similar popular rides found in parks such as Wet'n'Wild Orlando, White Waters Garland TX, and NaraWorld Japan.
 Construction began in 1982 and at time of construction was the largest WaterPark in the Southern Hemisphere.
 The original name Cade's County Waterpark was named after Herringe's son Cade.

 Under ownership of Village Roadshow Theme Parks, the park changed its name to Wet'n'Wild Water World to match the related Sea World and Warner Bros.
 Movie World theme parks.
 In 2013, to distinguish the park from Wet'n'Wild Sydney, the park's name was changed to Wet'n'Wild Gold Coast.

 Scenes set at a water park (fictionally called "Splash Planet") in The Inbetweeners 2, a 2014 British comedy film, were filmed at the park.